PluriHopRAG: Exhaustive, Recall-Sensitive QA Through Corpus-Specific Document Structure Learning: Results

 \textbf{PluriHopRAG achieves a significantly higher answer F1 score than other tested models across base LLMs.} We see a 18\% relative improvement (0.4 to 0.47) in F1 score with Claude 4 Sonnet as the base model and a 52\% relative improvement with GPT-4o (0.27 to 0.41).
 In both cases the second best model is naive RAG with Cohere Rerank 3.5 as reranker, significantly outperforming naive RAG without a reranking model.

-\textbf{Naive RAG outcompetes other RAG approaches created for multi-hop questions.} Somewhat surprisingly, naive RAG with reranking performs noticably better than VisdomRAG and GraphRAG across all metrics and base LLMs.
-This highlights the unique challenges of answering pluri-hop questions, since approaches designed for multi-hop question answering fall behind even the baseline.
+\textbf{PluriHopWIND offers a very difficult challenge for modern RAG systems.} Despite its modest size, PluriHopWIND exposes fundamental weaknesses in modern QA systems when aggregating data in an exhaustive fashion from repetitive, distractor-rich report corpora - a set of requirements that is common in manufacturing, medicine, finance and other fields.

-\textbf{PluriHopWIND offers a very difficult challenge for modern RAG systems.} Despite showing significant improvements compared to the baseline and multiple modern approaches, PluriHopRAG leaves a lot of room for future improvements.
-Despite its modest size, PluriHopWIND highlights a weakness in modern QA systems in aggregating data from tens/hundreds of report-style documents without missing important details.
-We believe there are 2 main reasons - the large amount of highly repetitive distractor documents and the exhaustive nature of the questions (i.e. no way to establish a stopping condition for retrieval) - both of which reflect real-life scenarios in manufacturing, medicine, finance and other fields.
+\textbf{PluriHopRAG generalizes well to other domains, showing performance gains on Loong.} We report a 33\% relative increase in performance over long-context reasoning (passing full documents to LLM), a 52\% increase over Naive RAG, and 14\% increase over the previously best performing RAG model (StructRAG).
+We note that StructRAG was only evaluated on a different base LLM, but due to the expensive reinforcement learning procedure required to train the model we deemed evaluating it on GPT-4o prohibitively expensive.